 The top portion is blue and the bottom section is green.

 In the blue section, there are white, five-pointed stars arranged in an x

-pattern, which represent the 5 main districts / 5 main island groups.*
+pattern, which represents the 5 main districts / 5 main island groups.*

 The Blue represents the surrounding ocean- the Pacific Ocean;